sigmundch/observe_gen/README.md

   * we also change the API in ways that improve expressiveness:

-    * granularity of observability is done at the level of properties, not objects.
+    * granularity: observability is done at the level of properties, not objects.
 This makes it possible to observe top-level variables.

-    * we support observing getters and establish automatically how they depend on other observable properties.
+    * getters support: we support observing getters and establish automatically how they depend on other observable properties.
+This should remove any need for `PathObservers`.

-    * there is no Observable object interface, only observable expressions (see the `observe` function below).
+    * listening anywhere: there is no Observable object interface anymore, only observable expressions (see the `observe` function below).

+_Note_: the current API doesn't explore what to do about observable lists and maps.
+Currently listeners are called without any change records.
+We need to explore what that would look like for these collections.

 #### Status